avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 Wardley Maps have been leveraged by large commercial organizations to determine the optimal delivery model for complex functions, such as Security Operations Centers (SOCs).
 By mapping the security value chain and the maturity of components like threat intelligence, monitoring, and analysis, the organization gains clarity on the build-vs.-outsource decision.
 If a security component (e.g., standardized log collection) is determined to be a Commodity, the decision mandates outsourcing or consumption as a utility.
 Conversely, if a component provides unique competitive advantage or is still in the Custom-Built stage (e.g., proprietary threat analysis algorithms), the decision favors internal development and ownership.

-## IX.
+## VIII.
 Conclusion and Recommendations

 Wardley Mapping is not a derivative of existing strategic planning models; it represents a paradigm shift toward visually informed, adaptable strategy.
 It provides the essential strategic visualization necessary to navigate the dynamic competitive environment by understanding the unavoidable forces of evolution (Climate) and applying consistent rules of engagement (Doctrine).
 The efficacy of the map lies in its ability to anchor strategic dialogue in objective reality—the value chain and the stage of component maturity—thereby eliminating biases and forging enterprise-wide consensus on the facts of the landscape.